wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

                     got_exception)
         counter[0] += 1

-[Armin: This is a conflict in the transaction module itself; ideally, it shouldn't have any, but in order to do that we might need a little bit of support from RPython or C code.
-So this is pending improvement.]
+*Comment by Armin: This is a conflict in the transaction module itself; ideally, it shouldn't have any, but in order to do that we might need a little bit of support from RPython or C code.
+So this is pending improvement.*

 Tornado modification used in this blog post is based on 3.2.dev2.
 As of now, the latest version is 4.0.2, and if we